ucgmsim/Pre-processing/bin_process/README.md

 ```

 Examine/Edit params.py.
 This file is roughly composed of 7 parts.
 Some important ones that need more attentions are listed below.
+In particular, the product of n_proc_x, n_proc_y and n_proc_z should be the same as the total number of processes.
+(512 in this example)
 ```
 ........
 ######## Global CONSTANTS ########